michaelschleiss/densevlad/README.md

 git submodule update --init --recursive
 ```

-The repo also includes a clean `thirdparty/cyvlfeat` submodule pinned at
+The repo includes a clean `thirdparty/cyvlfeat` submodule pinned at
-v0.7.1 for reference.
-The default workflow still installs `cyvlfeat` from
+v0.7.1-densevlad and the workflow installs `cyvlfeat` from that submodule.
-PyPI; no local patches are required for correctness.
-An optional reference
+An optional reference patch lives at
-patch lives at `scripts/reference/cyvlfeat/patch_cyvlfeat_sdist.py` and adds
+`scripts/reference/cyvlfeat/patch_cyvlfeat_sdist.py` and adds C-level
-C-level permute/contrast handling for faster PHOW, but it is not used by
+permute/contrast handling for faster PHOW; to apply it in the arm64 helper,
-default.
-To apply it in the arm64 helper, set `DVLAD_PATCH_CYVLFEAT=1`.
+set `DVLAD_PATCH_CYVLFEAT=1`.

 To force exact scalar math (used by strict parity tests), set:
 `DVLAD_DISABLE_SIMD=1`.